swiftlang/swift-evolution/proposals/NNNN-nosanitize-attribute.md

 ## Summary of changes

 This proposal introduces a new attribute `@noSanitize(<kind>...)` which can be applied to functions, subscripts, and closures to disable one or more kinds of sanitizer instrumentation.
-It also introduces a `sanitized(<kind>)` compilation condition, which evaluates truthy the specific sanitizer is enabled.
+It also introduces a `sanitized(<kind>)` compilation condition, which evaluates truthy if the specific sanitizer is enabled.

 ## Motivation